Helium-Labs/ArgonAuth/Documentation/Webauthn gated Account Access DD.md

 - Fees that are not covered via pooling are covered by the application.
 Done by including a "fee pooler" transaction in the group transaction to a "global funder" smart contract.
 - Seamlessly handles all common TX such as pay, axfer, app call, ..., as if it were a regular account.
 - Inner Transactions: since AVM 6, TEAL allows Inner Transactions with no limitations except for: stack depth of 8 for contract-contract calls, called contracts must also be AVM 6, & there's a max inner group transaction size of 256.
+- Limited # of frictionless smart contracts per LSIG account (default is 1).

 ### Smart Contract Spec
 ```